 Like any collection, food photography props can be sourced in numerous places!
 Here’s a list of my personal favorite spots.

 - Goodwill – Seriously.
-I find the most unique items that were once someone’s trash.
+I find the most affordable and unique items that were once someone’s trash.
 Plus, it’s so cheap!

 - Antique stores – Not as cheap as Goodwill, but some gems can be found.
 I purchased my ice cream scoop photographed above from a local thrift shop!

 - Target – Who doesn’t love Target?
 They carry lots of cute kitchenware and it’s always changing!
 They carry awesome plates for food presentation too.

 - Pier 1 – They have an awesome napkin selection and usually a pretty big clearance section too.
 I can find some napkins on sale for $2/piece!